Your First Repository

 - Issues is a very important communication tool between you, your users and your contributors.
 Think of it as part bug-tracker, part forum.
 For more information on this, have a look at The Basics of Issue Tracking

-- Activity calculates statistics about your project
+- Activity calculates statistics about your repository

 Connect a local repository to Codeberg